Abjcodes/scaffold-master/README.md

 * * * * *

-Thank you for using Scaffold Kit!
+Thank you for using Scaffold Master!
 If you encounter any issues or need further assistance, please don't hesitate to reach out to us on the GitHub repository.
 Happy coding!